KarthikShetty11/KarthikShetty11/README.md

 - 👋 Hi, I’m @KarthikShetty11
-- 👀 I’m interested in Web Analytics
+- 👀 I’m interested in Software Development and Web Analytics.
-- 🌱 I’m currently learning html/css/javascript/react
-- 📫 How to reach me - kvshetty27@gmail.com
+- 📫 How to reach me - kvshetty27@gmail.com / kvshetty21@gmail.com

 <!---
 KarthikShetty11/KarthikShetty11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.